Our Work

 featured3

-Since 2014, Appalmad attorneys have been working to stop proposed natural gas infrastructure from being built in our region, including the now-canceled Atlantic Coast Pipeline and the vulnerable Mountain Valley Pipeline.
+Since 2014, Appalmad attorneys have been working to stop proposed natural gas infrastructure from being built in our region, including the now-canceled Atlantic Coast Pipeline.
 Our work has added billions of dollars and years of delay to the costs of these projects, making them unpalatable to investors and serving as a warning to future pipeline builders.
 We believe it is past time for this region to build clean energy infrastructure and stop spending money to promote the future use of fossil fuels.

 Solar-Panels-scaled